OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/active-directory-b2c/active-directory-b2c-devquickstarts-native-dotnet.md

     pca = new PublicClientApplication(Globals.clientId)
     {
         // MSAL implements an in-memory cache by default.
-Since we want tokens to persist when the user closes the app,
+Since we want tokens toopersist when hello user closes hello app,
-        // we've extended the MSAL TokenCache and created a simple FileCache in this app.
+        // we've extended hello MSAL TokenCache and created a simple FileCache in this app.
         UserTokenCache = new FileCache(),
     };